triopium/vim-buffer/README.md

 # Dependency
 * none
 # Testting
 * There are commented tests.
-Tests can be run conveniently with vim-runner plugin.
+You can use vim-runner to run tests conveniently.